 In case you’re planning a trip to Italy, you’ll probably already know if you want to stay the full 4 days in Rome or if you also want to add a day trip in between exploring the Eternal City.

-The options if you decide to stay and explore are a visit to Museo Nazionale di Castel Sant’Angelo, or to the Galleria Borghese, the Pantheon or even to the amazing Basilica di Santa Maria Maggiore, one of the four Papal basilicas of Rome.
+Then you can visit our Museo Nazionale di Castel Sant’Angelo, or the Galleria Borghese, the Pantheon or the amazing Basilica di Santa Maria Maggiore, one of the four Papal basilicas of Rome.

 - A day in the Tuscia Viterbese, one of my favorite Italian getaways that not many people know about.
 You’ll enjoy good food, tiny towns and a lot of Etruscan history;